 Download and install the IfoEdit program (version 0.971 as of December 7, 2017)

 STEP 1.
 Open IfoEdit and click on Open.
 See Figure 1.

 |Figure 1.
 IfoEdit Open Button|

 STEP 2.
-Browse to the VIDEO_TS Folder on the hard drive save location and select the VTS_01_0.IFO file in the Open dialog.
+Browse to the VIDEO_TS Folder on the hard drive save location and select the VTS_01_0.IFO file in the VIDEO_TS Folder Open dialog.
 See Figure 2.

 |Figure 2.
 Selection of VTS_01_0.IFO File For Editing|

 STEP 3.
-After you click Open to the Open dialog in Figure 2, search for the VTS_PGCIII in the top section of the readout shown in Figure 3.
-When the VTS_PGCIII is clicked on, a plus sign will appear to the left of its name.
-Click on the plus sign to reveal the VTS_PGC_1.
+After you click Open to the Open dialog in Figure 2 (with File name set for VTS_01_0.IFO), search for the VTS_PGCITI in the top section of the readout shown in Figure 3.
+When the VTS_PGCITI is clicked on, a plus sign will appear to the left of its name.
+Click on the plus sign to reveal the VTS_PGC_1 directly below the VTS_PGCITI.

 STEP 4.
-Now in the lower part of the IfoEdit workspace that appears when the VTS_PGC_1 is selected, look for the PGC Command Table.
+Now in the lower part of the IfoEdit workspace that appears when the VTS_PGC_1 is selected, scroll for and look for the wording PGC Command Table.
 There may or may not be one.
 In this case, there was no PGC Command Table.
 See Figure 4.

 |Figure 4.
 Search for PGC Command Table.
 None found in this case.|